 5.7 Engine (Also refer to 5.1, 5.9 & 5.18)

-All engines must be built or re-built and sealed by the Junior Saloon Car Championship Ltd in order to be eligible to compete.
+All engines must be built or re-built and sealed by the Junior Saloon Car Championship Ltd or their approved agent in order to be eligible to compete.
 Please contact the Championship Administrator for details.

 5.7.1 Sealing Requirements: